 • e-Learning material: 'e-Learning Material' includes contents in the form of structured course material, as a part of one or more courses in the Online Programme, in digital format delivered through the Learning Management System.
-It is inter-alia self-explanatory, self-contained, self directed at the learner, and amenable to self-evaluation, and enables the learner to acquire the prescribed level of learning in the course of study but does not include textbooks or guidebooks.
+It is inter-alia self-explanatory, self-contained, selfdirected at the learner, and amenable to self-evaluation, and enables the learner to acquire the prescribed level of learning in the course of study but does not include textbooks or guidebooks.

-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade) (An ISO 9001: 2015 Certified University)